 2. Cavalier King Charles Spaniel

 Many small dogs are said to be "yappy," but in the case of the Cavalier King Charles Spaniel, this couldn't be further from the truth.
 These Spaniels may have a Royal name, but they aren't high maintenance; they are cheerful, adaptable pups who thrive on human attention.
-Your Cavalier King Charles Spaniel will be just as happy to read a book with you as she is to go for a walk.
-She may bark when a stranger comes to the door, but will quickly make friends with anyone who comes to visit.
+Your Cavalier King Charles Spaniel will be just as happy to read a book with you as they are to go for a walk.
+They may bark when a stranger comes to the door, but will quickly make friends with anyone who comes to visit.

 3. French Bulldog

 The playful and energetic French Bulldog is well loved for her adaptability.
-She's just as happy as a house dog as she is living on a rural acreage, just as long as she gets to be by your side!
-She'll raise the alarm when someone comes to the door, but otherwise, the Frenchie doesn't bark much.
+They are just as happy as a house dog as they are living on a rural acreage, just as long as they get to be by your side!
+They will raise the alarm when someone comes to the door, but otherwise, the Frenchie doesn't bark much.
 Because they are so versatile, French Bulldog puppies make great pets for inexperienced dog owners.
 They're a resilient, tolerant breed who will forgive you quickly.
 This quality also makes them a popular choice for families with young children; they'll put up with ear pulling, and won't bark while the baby is napping!

 4. Australian Shepherd

 The brainy Australian Shepherd is renowned for being a devoted, trainable companion.
 The only thing this breed doesn't excel at is being a watchdog.
 Aussies are typically upbeat and playful companions.
 They may bark when bored, frustrated, or anxious.
-Taking your Aussie for plenty of walks and engaging her in playtime will ensure that she doesn't annoy your neighbors.
+Taking your Aussie for plenty of walks and engaging her in playtime will ensure that they don't annoy your neighbors.

 5. Shih Tzu